dersuchendee/SLCommunityFellowship/README.md

 1. What key aspects should be considered when designing an approach or framework that embraces multivocality within the cultural heritage domain?
 2. How to simultaneously represent contrasting viewpoints and interpretations derived from an observation?
+3. How to address and represent often invisible and unacknowledged contributors to the collection, both explicit and implicit ones?

 ## Designing the Muitivocality Ontology